benmccormick/benmccormick.github.io/pages/posts/custom-elements-by-example.md

 - Telerik posted another [great piece][telerikready] on this topic a few weeks ago, which focuses more on the case for Custom Elements being production ready now
 - If you're interested in using more than just Custom Elements, [The Polymer Project][polymer] by Google is an ambitious library built around the Web Component spec.
 They attempt to polyfill the whole spec, then wrap convenience functions around the low level elements.
 It's an interesting, ambitious project, though not yet ready for production.

-### Subscribe

-This was the second post in a series on the Component Based Web.
-If you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You might also enjoy [my first post](http://benmccormick.org/2014/08/07/component-based-development/) on the web's component based future.

 <div class="footnotes">
 <ol>